On Universal Deformations of Compressible Cauchy Elastic Solids Reinforced by Inextensible Fibers: Universal Deformations of Compressible Isotropic Cauchy Elastic Bodies Reinforced by a Single Family of Inextensible Fibers

-The only non-trivial universality constraints are \eqref{Universality-Comp-1}, i.e., $ C^{AB}{}_{,B}=B^{AB}{}_{,B}=0$, $A=1,2$, which is a set of four PDEs.
-The determination of universal deformations reduces to finding the five unknown components of $\mathbf{C}^\flat$ that must satisfy the four PDEs above and compatibility equations, along with the requirement that all three principal invariants are constant.
+The determination of universal deformations reduces to finding the five unknown components of the right Cauchy-Green tensor $\mathbf{C}^\flat$, subject to the requirement that the corresponding spatial strains $\mathbf{b}^\sharp$ and $\mathbf{c}^\sharp$ satisfy the PDEs \eqref{Universality-Constraints-Cauchy-1} and \eqref{Universality-Constraints-Cauchy-2} and compatibility equations, along with the constraint that all three principal invariants remain constant.
 This is analogous to Ericksen's open problem: determine all isochoric deformations (i.e., $I_3 = 1$) with constant $I_1$ and $I_2$ that satisfy the partial differential equations $b_a^{n}{}_{|bn} = b_b^{n}{}_{|an}$ and $c_a^{n}{}_{|bn} = c_b^{n}{}_{|an}$.
-The only known inhomogeneous deformations are Family $5$ deformations (inflation, bending, extension, and azimuthal shearing of an annular wedge) \citep{SinghPipkin1965,KlingbeilShield1966}.
+The only known inhomogeneous universal deformations are Family $5$ deformations (inflation, bending, extension, and azimuthal shearing of an annular wedge) \citep{SinghPipkin1965,KlingbeilShield1966}.
 In cylindrical coordinates $(R, \Theta, Z)$ and $(r, \theta, z)$ for the reference and current configurations, respectively, this family of deformations is given by\footnote{In a recent study \citet{Motaghian2025} examined Family~5 universal deformations in incompressible isotropic solids, extending the known examples beyond the classical geometry of an annular wedge.
 It was demonstrated that bending, inflation, azimuthal shearing, and changes in the major radius of a toroidal sector also belong to the Family~5 class of universal deformations.
 This result demonstrates that the universality of a deformation family is not restricted to a particular body geometry (in the case of Family~5 deformations, an annular wedge), but rather depends on the intrinsic structure of the deformation field itself.}

-where the $Z$-axis corresponds to the central axis of the annular wedge.
-The associated right Cauchy-Green strain tensor in the reference basis is then